Japanese Bobtail Cat

 More Japanese Bobtail Guides

-What are the most important considerations for adopt a japanese bobtail cat?
+What are the most important considerations for adopting a japanese bobtail cat?

 Sources & References